-Cabot Wealth Management is a financial advisor firm based in Salem, Massachusetts, with millions in assets under management.
-Founded in 1983, the firm has been in business for more than 35 years.
+Cabot Wealth Management is a financial advisor firm based in Salem, Massachusetts, with over $1 billion in assets under management.
+Founded in 1983, the firm has been in business for more than 40 years.
 You’ll need at least $500,000 in order to work with a Cabot advisor, and you’ll need triple that to receive tax preparation services.
 The firm primarily works with high-net-worth individuals.

 Cabot Wealth Management Background

-Cabot Wealth Management was founded in 1983 by Robert Lutts, who still owns 20% of the firm.
-Director of wealth management Jim Gasparello, senior wealth advisor Gregory Stevens and manager of trading and operations Sonia Ernst each own 20%.
-Senior financial planner Tom Vautin and chief investment officer Craig Goryl each own 10%.
+Cabot Wealth Management was founded in 1983 by Robert Lutts, who still owns 10% of the firm.
+Director of wealth management Jim Gasparello, president Greg Stevens and manager of trading and operations Sonia Ernst each own 20%.
+Tom Vautin and chief investment officer Craig Goryl each own 10%.
+Tyler Swaim and Patrick Creahan each own 5% stakes.
 The firm offers wealth management services to a mix of high-net-worth individuals, nonprofits and other charitable organizations.

 Cabot Wealth Management Types of Clients and Minimum Account Sizes

-Cabot Wealth Management provides services to more than 600 clients.
+Cabot Wealth Management provides services to approximately 650 clients.
 The overwhelming majority of its clients are high-net-worth individuals, and the rest are charitable organizations.
 The firm currently does not work with any individual clients below the high-net-worth threshold.

 Services Offered by Cabot Wealth Management